Apples

 Preparing Apples

-Apples can be contaminated by bacteria from soil, water, and animal sources, or from lack of sanitation during preparation or processing from human sources during or after harvest, right up to the point of eating.
+Apples can be contaminated by bacteria.
 Always wash apples with clean, running water before peeling, cutting, or eating.
-No soap is needed, but use a brush if needed to clean off dirt or debris while washing.
+The stem area and blossom end of apples are the most difficult to clean.
+No soap is required but use a brush if needed to clean off dirt or debris while washing.
 Remove the stem and leaves.
 The Food and Drug Administration advises against using fruit and vegetable washes.
-Once rinsed, cut away any bruised or damaged areas of the apples.
+Once rinsed, cut away any bruised or damaged areas of the apples

 Peeling Apples

 Make sure all equipment is clean and sanitized.
-Some equipment is easier than others for processing large quantities of apples.
-The stem area and blossom end of apples are the most difficult to clean.
-When processing, the peeling equipment will cut around those areas to avoid possible contamination.
 Produce peelers and paring knives are easy to use, portable, and dishwasher-safe.
-Apple peelers/corers cut the fruit quickly, but be careful of sharp metal spikes, and get ready to use some muscle turning the handle.
+Apple peelers and apple corers can cut the fruit quickly, but be careful of sharp metal spikes and get ready to use some muscle to turn the handle.
 Follow equipment directions carefully.

 Apple Varieties